Snowtime!

 Snowtime!
-(La Guerre des tuques 3D), also released as La Bataille géante de boules de neige in France and Cleo in the United Kingdom, is a 2015 Canadian computer-animated comedy-drama film from Quebec.
+(La Guerre des tuques 3D), also released as La Bataille géante de boules de neige in France and Cleo in the United Kingdom, is a 2015 Canadian animated comedy-drama film from Quebec.
 Directed by Jean-François Pouliot, it is an animated remake of the 1984 film The Dog Who Stopped the War (La Guerre des tuques).

 The film inspired the spinoff television series Snowsnaps (Les Mini-Tuques) that premiered in September 2018.
 A sequel film, Racetime (La Course des tuques), was released in December 2018.

 Plot

 In a small village, a group of children get the idea to plan and stage a giant snowball fight during winter break over a snow fort, with the group who controls the fort by the end of the break winning.
 One boy, Luke, is decided to lead one team, but the group cannot decide who will be the opposing team.
 The group attempt to provoke two other kids, Piers and Frankie, into being the opposing team by pelting them with snowballs, but accidentally pelt Sophie, the new girl, whom Luke has a crush on.
 Infuriated, Sophie accepts leadership of the opposing team and has Frankie construct an elaborate snow fort.